CodeValkyrie/dialogue-act-sequences/README.md

 ### Other Important Files

+These files are needed for word embeddings using [GloVe](nlp.stanford.edu/data/wordvecs)

 ```
 weights_matrix.npy          - contains the weight matrix that converts word to word embedding vectors
 word_vector_mapping.json    - contains the mapping of words to the vectors in weights_matrix